andypotatohy/roast/README.md

 meshOpt.maxvol: target maximal tetrahedral element volume, default 10.
 See iso2mesh documentation for more details on these options.

-'simulationTag': a unique tag that identifies each simulation. dateTime string (default) | user-provided string
+'simulationTag' -- a unique tag that identifies each simulation. dateTime string (default) | user-provided string
 This tag is used by ROAST for managing simulation data.
 ROAST can identify if a certain simulation has been already run.
 If yes, it will